-Throughout the entire manufacturing process, your Tiffin motorhome has been regularly inspected by our qualified personnel to assure you of the finest product of the highest quality, without exception.
-However, the final inspection at our factory is not to be the last one.
-The pre-delivery inspection and system check that your dealer performs are the final inspections done to your particular motorhome prior to you actually receiving your new Wayfarer motorhome.
+Throughout the entire manufacturing process, your Tiffin motorhome has been regularly inspected by our qualified personnel to ensure that you receive the finest product of the highest quality.
+However, the final inspection at our factory is not the last one.
+The pre-delivery inspection and system check that your dealer perform are the final inspections before you receive your new motorhome.
 Your dealer is also available to assist you in understanding the warranties and completing the necessary forms to activate the warranties for the various appliances and accessories installed in your motorhome.